ajbanjara/Wireshark/Development/Support_library_version_tracking.md

 | SLES 12 SP5          | 1.7.1   |
 | SLES 15              | 1.40.0  |

-If the minimum version can be bumped to 1.11.0, we can remove use of a deprecated function.
+The minimum version is 1.11.0 as of April 2022 (v3.7.0rc0-1902-g91987dc0ab), to eliminate the need for a deprecated function.

 # Linux Distributions